ManSe404/curriculum/README.md

 # Webpage

-A simple webpage that summarizes my experience and links to various sources of information about me
+Welcome to my webpage.
+It serves as a introduction of my professional experience and skills.
+Here, you will find:

+Professional Connections: Links to my LinkedIn and ResearchGate profiles, where you can view my professional network and academic contributions.
+Contact Information: How to reach me for professional inquiries, collaborations, or opportunities.
+Larn more about my work and connect with me to discuss potential opportunities.